gramaziokohler/clamp_hardware/README.md

 - Highly reliable worm-geared DC motor with dual channel encoder
 - Small number of custom-piece

-### Clamp CL2
+### Clamp CL3

 **Cross Lap Joint** Clamp for **Planar Variable** joint angle.

-This clamp is a continuation of the single piece jaw design in TL1.
+This clamp is a continuation of the single piece jaw design originated from CL2 and tested in TL1.
 This clamp is currently in development.